jjkiljanski/border_harmonization_toolkit/data/datasets/interwar_poland_database/processed_data/database_tree.md

       - Total
     - 03. Plants of All Types
       - I-III
+    - 04. Plants of All Types
+      - IV-V
     - 05. Plants of All Types
       - VI-VII
+    - 06. Plants of All Types
+      - VIII
     - 07. Mining
       - I-V
     - 08. Mining
       - VI-VII
+    - 09. Mining
+      - VIII
     - 10. Mineral
       - I-V
     - 11. Mineral